lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

   - `optwcet`: Array of optimized execution times in msecs.

 ### Parameter Sending
-- On startup, the `Task` reactor sends its configuration to the corresponding `CheckDeadlineAndRetry` reactor.
+- On startup, the `Task` reactor sends its configuration to the corresponding `Coordinator` reactor.

 ## Limitation
 One limitation is that LF does not support (or maybe cannot) passing function pointers as a `Reactor` input parameter.